osequi/test-ts/src/theme/theme.md

 - It would be nice to save hard work into presets.
 - That way large chunks of code can be reused.
 Like a complete typographic settings from a project where weeks were spent on fine tunings.
 - Presets enable experimenting.
 Color schemes saved into presets can drive later decisions.

+### Default values

+### Tests

+- Typescript reduces the number of tests by warning early on incorect params.